 The two most Kiwi coffees available are the long black and the flat white – as both originated in New Zealand and Australia.
 For a flat white, the steamed milk from the bottom of the jug (which is usually not so frothy, but rather creamy) is poured over a shot of espresso.
 It is now popular among mums and dads at school fetes who are desperately trying to stay awake.

 Hot water is poured into a cup, and then two shots of espresso are poured into the water.
 If you do the inverse of this, it will result in an Americano.
 Long blacks can be quite strong, and have more crema (a creamy foam that tops espresso shots) than an Americano.

 Macchiato (also known as a Piccolo Latte)

-A ‘mocha’ is just a latte with added chocolate powder or syrup, as well as sometimes being topped with whipped cream.
+A ‘mocha’ is just a latte with added chocolate powder or syrup, sometimes topped with whipped cream.
 If anything, this is a good entry level coffee – living in the worlds between the childlike hot chocolate and the adult café latte.

-Affogatos aren’t a coffee at all really, as they’re a shot of espresso poured over a desert (usually ice cream).
-That doesn’t make them any less delicious though.
+Affogatos aren’t a coffee at all, really, as they’re a shot of espresso poured over a dessert (usually ice cream).
+That doesn’t make them any less delicious, though.

 Okay, some caffeine snobs will turn their nose up at this one, but if you’re hiking or camping, or for emergencies at home, instant coffee is still better than no coffee!
 Instant coffee is coffee that’s had all the water removed, leaving behind just the soluble coffee flavour.
 Add the water back and, hey presto, something that tastes a bit like coffee!